JackLawhorn/Heavens-Above-Gardens-Below/Posts/(Theme) The messiah myth.md

 ---

 ## Inspiration
-- Messiahs, saints, and other holy figures in real-world religions
-    - Jesus Christ (duh)
-    - Hildegard von Bingen
-- Messianic figures in fiction
+- Paul Atreides in *Dune*
 - Eren in *Attack on Titan*, especially in season 4
+- Neo in the *Matrix* franchise
+- Kevin Flynn in *TRON* and especially *TRON Legacy*
+- Aang in *Avatar: The Last Airbender* and Avatar Wan in *The Legend of Korra*
+- Many comic book superheroes but especially Superman
+- I like *Bright*'s messiah myth and specifically how it has been carried on in culture into modern day
+- Who can forget the end of *Mother!* ?